Skip to main content

 For Gill Sutton, the study and teaching of history is a passion, a joy and a delight.
 She has been teaching history for more than thirty years in a range of institutions, both Independent and State schools, as well as two years in tertiary institutions.
 She has a keen interest in archaeology and how archaeology in southern Africa helps us to make sense of our long past.
 At present, she is developing online materials and supporting educators for an educational institution.
 She has benefitted from being a member of SASHT for many years.
 Her current role on the SASHT exec is to assist with resource development.

-Professor Francois Cleophas
+Francois Cleophas

 Academic Liason

-Dr Sarah Godsell
+Sarah Godsell

 Academic Liason